Jun711/jun711.github.io/_posts/2019-02-20-how-to-set-ttl-for-amazon-dynamodb-entries.md

 ```

 ### 2 AWS DynamoDB Console
-1. Open up your AWS console and navigate to DynamoDB
+1. Open up your AWS console and navigate to DynamoDB.

-2. Select a table that you want to set up time-to-live
+2. Select a table that you want to set up time-to-live.

-3. In the table details, there is a Time to live attribute item.
+3. In the table details, there is a 'Time to live attribute' item.
 Click Manage TTL button next to it.

 ![AWS DyanamoDB Table Details Screenshot](/assets/images/aws-ddb-table-details-time-to-live-attribute-2019-02-12.png)